VolkanSah/Python-Modules-Overview/README.md

 - `socketserver`: A module for creating network servers (standard module).
 - `select`: A module for waiting for I/O completion (standard module).
 - `selectors`: A module for high-level I/O multiplexing (standard module).
+- `fastapi`: Modern, fast web framework for building APIs with Python 3.6+ (async-ready).
+- `uvicorn`: ASGI server implementation, often used with FastAPI.
+- `gunicorn`: WSGI server for running Python web apps in production.

 ## Data Processing and Analysis